Anegudde Shree Vinayaka Ganapathi Temple, Anegudde, Karnataka

 Why this place is sacred

 The thinness of Anegudde gathers around the hill itself, the rare standing Ganesha at its summit, and the temple's status as one of seven Mukti Sthalas — places held to grant liberation.
-The short ascent functions as a small pilgrimage, a setting-aside of the ordinary before reaching the shrine, and the deity's role as remover of obstacles gives the climb a quiet purpose.
-Pilgrims come at thresholds in their own lives, before new undertakings, and the welcoming free meal at the foot of the visit lends the whole place a generous, communal warmth.
+The short ascent functions as a small pilgrimage, a setting-aside of the ordinary before reaching the shrine, and gives the climb a quiet purpose.
+Pilgrims come at thresholds in their own lives, before new undertakings, and the place carries a generous, communal warmth.

 A Ganesha temple on a sacred hillock, venerated as one of the seven Mukti Sthalas of Parashurama Kshetra and tied by legend to the slaying of the demon Kumbhasura.

-Traditionally attributed to the 8th century under the Alupa kings — an attribution that rests on tradition rather than firm epigraphy — and rooted in legend reaching back to the Mahabharata era, the temple is today a busy, fully functioning pilgrimage centre maintained by its administration, with daily sevas and free Anna Prasadam.
+Traditionally attributed to the 8th century under the Alupa kings — an attribution that rests on tradition rather than firm epigraphy — and rooted in legend reaching back to the Mahabharata era, the temple is today a busy, fully functioning pilgrimage centre maintained by its administration.

 Traditions and practice